tkhyn/OSEnergy-Dash-Display/README.md

 ###How to Purchase and Install
 The OSEnergy-Dash-Display source code has been proofed on the PUT NAME HERE AS WELL AS LINK open xxxx.
 You can purchase a preassembled version complete with firmware installed here: link-here.

+The raw display is sold by this person:  [https://www.tindie.com/stores/geraldjust/](https://www.tindie.com/stores/geraldjust/#store-section-products)

+The addaptor board gbr files are in this GitHub, or you can order some from  [OSHPARK](https://oshpark.com/shared_projects/Y1xcmnih)

+Firmware is in this Github, program the display using an FTDI cable.

 Insert Photo of finished device